rweigel/stats/python.md

 print(t1.isoformat()) # 2019-10-31T00:00:00
 ```

-Convert a list of date and time strings to a list of <code>datetime</code> objects.
+Convert a list of date and time strings to a list of `datetime` objects.

 ```Python
 from datetime import datetime